kathysledge/smig/docs/examples/index.md

 ## Request an example

-Don't see what you're looking for?
-[Open a discussion](https://github.com/kathysledge/smig/discussions) and tell us what you're building.
-We'd love to add more examples.
+Don’t see what you’re looking for?
+[Open a discussion](https://github.com/kathysledge/smig/discussions) and tell us what you’re building.
+We’d love to add more examples.